 The saxophone has always held a tenuous position in the symphony orchestra.
 Perhaps because of its relatively late invention (around 1845), it’s never really become a full-fledged part of the wind section.

 Undoubtedly too, some composers have found the saxophone’s sonorities to be better suited for wind ensembles and pop bands than for classical music.

 But if there’s one place where the saxophone has been integrated into the orchestral fabric better than anywhere else, it is in France.
 That may be because the saxophone’s inventor, Adolphe Sax, was a Parisian resident (though born in Belgium).
 And the instrument became popular with musicians at the Paris Conservatoire, the most important school of music in France.

 The composer Hector Berlioz was an early advocate of the saxophone, and yet we don’t find the instrument cropping up in many of his scores (except for the concert band masterpiece Grande Symphonie Funèbre et Triomphale).
 By the 1870s, we can hear the saxophone playing beautiful (and important) solo passages in Leo Délibes’ musical score to the grand ballet Sylvia, as well as in Georges Bizet’s L’Arlésienne incidental music.

 And over the years, many other French composers would create concertante pieces featuring the saxophone with orchestra.
 Among them are works by Vincent d’Indy, Claude Debussy, André Caplet, Jacques Ibert, Darius Milhaud, Henri Tomasi … and Florent Schmitt.

 The Schmitt piece is the Légende, Opus 66, which was composed in 1918.
-The Légende exists in composer-sanctioned versions for saxophone and for viola, accompanied by orchestra or piano — although it is the saxophone versions that are the most popular and oft-performed.
+The Légende exists in composer-sanctioned versions for saxophone, for violin and for viola, accompanied by orchestra or piano — although it is the saxophone versions that are the most popular and oft-performed.

 It’s a pretty incredible piece of music.
 Within the span of just ten minutes or so, Schmitt offers us a rhapsodic ballad that is amazing in its breadth and depth of atmosphere, with a masterfully colorful orchestration coexisting with the solo saxophone.